mastergara/mastergara/rants/rant.md

 I would like Rust to be accessible to everyone.
 Why is it that by Chapter 2 of The Book, we have hit so much handwaving?
 I am not expecting Rust to be a perfect language, and I am not expecting their official documentation to be perfect either.
 What I am seeking here is a good means for that gap to be traversed.

 Be CLEAR as to what is needed for humans to be successful in going through **The Book.**

-<i>(I'm still going to continue working my way through the book, again, as I continue my thoughts in this irreverent critique style)</i>
+*(I'm still going to continue working my way through the book, again, as I continue my thoughts in this irreverent critique style)*

 <sub>Next update: TBD</sub>